ethanjhanks99/banking-app/doc/HighLevelDesign.md

   * Password - hashed string
 * Accounts
   * AccountId - int
+  * OwnerId - int - Signifies who owns the account
-  * UserId - int - many-to-many relationship with User
+  * AuthorizedUsers - int - many-to-many relationship with User
   * AccountType - string
   * Balance - float
+* Transactions
+  * TransId - int
+  * AccountId - many-to-one relationship (Many transactions, one account)
+  * Amount - float
+  * Type - string

-### Authentication and Authorization
+## Authentication and Authorization
 * Authentication and Authorization will be implemented by two separate methods: one for registering an account, and one for logging into an account
-* SQLite will be used to manage user data and session information
+* PostgreSQL will be used to manage user data and session information

-#### Register
+### Registration and Authorization
-* Information required for an account:
+* Information required for an account (\* optional):
   * First name
   * Last name
   * Username
   * Password
   * Email
   * SSN
+  * Middle name \*
-* Password and SSN will be hashed to protect privacy in the event of a data leak *
+* Password and SSN will be hashed to protect privacy in the event of a data leak
+*